What is oriental flavor ramen & is it vegan? You’d be surprised!

 - In the meantime, combine all the seasoning ingredients.

-- Once noodles are almost cooked, stir in the seasoning ingredients and cook for about a minute or two.
+- Once the noodles are almost cooked, stir in the seasoning ingredients and cook for about a minute or 2.

 As well, if you want to try to make it at home, the copycat recipe will only take about 10 minutes to make, and you can feed the whole family in an instant!